 45. Scorpion Chest Tattoo

 A scorpion is a fierce design to get tattooed on your chest.
-When it comes to placement, you could put it in the centre of your chest or beneath the collar bone.
+You could put it in the center of your chest or beneath the collarbone when it comes to placement.
 There are so many scorpion designs, so make sure you look at your options before getting inked.

 46. Semicolon Chest Tattoo

-A semicolon itattoo is very sentimental and is used amongst the prevention suicide community.
+A semicolon itattoo is very sentimental and is used in the prevention of suicide community.
 To wear this tattoo on your chest means to wear it proudly, showing the world that you or someone you love is a fighter.

 47. Compass Chest Tattoo

 Compasses are all about direction and have their own interpretation.
-So before getting a compass tattooed on your chest, look into their meanings and see which one resonates with you.
+So before tattooing a compass on your chest, look into their meanings and see which one resonates with you.

 48. Insect Under Chest Tattoo